 After beating cancer, Dr. Zembroski (above) strives to prevent chronic disease in his patients.
-Hear his story on January 23.
+Hear his story.

 "You have a 5-inch tumor in your chest" were the words spoken from a friend and radiologist as we both stared bewildered at my chest X-ray, following a host of side effects I'd been having for weeks.